The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 Anna has over 20 years of experience in senior operational leadership roles in the NHS, both in specialist and general acute settings.
 She joined the organisation in 2016, as Associate Director for Planned Care, and in 2021 moved into a strategic role.
 Anna most recently directed the programme of work to bring together Hounslow and Richmond Community Healthcare (HRCH) and Kingston Hospital NHS Foundation Trust, and is the executive lead for integration and strategy for the Trust.

 Anna is passionate about the NHS and loves working with clinical and operational teams.
-Anna spent several years leading an outpatient transformation programme at Kingston Hospital and is now focused on working with all our partners across the health system to make real improvements to patient care.
+She spent several years leading an outpatient transformation programme at Kingston Hospital and is now focused on working with all our partners across the health system to make real improvements to patient care.

 Anthony Lundrigan, Interim Chief Digital Information Officer

-With over 25 years of experience in the application of technology in health and care in England and internationally, he has worked for the past 18 years in various digital leadership roles nationally, regionally, at ICS and at many Trusts including several at Board level.
+With over 25 years of experience in the application of technology in health and care in England and internationally, he has worked for the past 18 years in various digital leadership roles nationally, regionally, at ICS and at many Trusts including several at board level.

 His role is responsible for leading how digital, data and technology can improve health and care for our patients, and the experience of our staff in the use of our digital systems and services.